Outer Halos of Galaxies

 Outer halos of galaxies are known to store essential information about the formation history and merger-induced evolution of their central galaxies, since the relaxation timescales in these outer regions are much larger than in the inner parts and thus the memory of the events is conserved over a long period.
 The merger history provides fundamental insights into the processes of morphological changes and the importance of gas dynamics in changing the appearance of galaxies, broadening our understanding of the different mechanisms of structure formation.
 Observations of outer stellar halos extend from the interstellar light within galaxy clusters down to Milky-Way-mass galaxies, reaching unprecedented depth in magnitudes (see, for example, the Dragonfly Project).
 However, simulations to accompany these observations to help decipher the information hidden in these observations need to be provided, and this is one of the aims of the work done in our group.

-Our work covers a broad range of topics, starting from the diffuse stellar component in galaxy clusters (see Remus et al., 2017, where the velocity and density distributions of the BCGs and the diffuse component were analyzed) over global radial stellar halo properties (see Remus et al., 2016 for a study about the shape of the global outer stellar halos featuring Einasto density profiles) to outer stellar halo kinematics (Schulze et al., to be submitted).
+Our work covers a broad range of topics, starting from the diffuse stellar component in galaxy clusters (see Remus et al., 2017, where the velocity and density distributions of the BCGs and the diffuse component were analyzed) over global radial stellar halo properties (see Remus et al., 2016 for a study about the shape of the global outer stellar halos featuring Einasto density profiles and Forbes & Remus 2018 for a comparison of the metallicity gradients of observed globular cluster systems and simulated accreted galaxy components) to outer stellar halo kinematics (Schulze et al., to be submitted).
 These studies were performed using the Magneticum Pathfinder simulation set, as this provides large enough statistics from galaxy clusters down to galaxy scales.

-In addition, members of our team have been involded in studies of isolated merger simulations with the aim to understand where the mass from different progenitor galaxies is deposited (see Karademir et al., to be sumitted), and to trace the origin of different features like streams, umbrellas and shells back to their original merger configurations.
+In addition, members of our team have been involded in studies of isolated merger simulations with the aim to understand where the mass from different progenitor galaxies is deposited (Karademir et al., 2019) , and to trace the origin of different features like streams, umbrellas and shells back to their original merger configurations.
 These isolated merger simulations also provided an opportunity to search for signatures of major merger events which can be observed, for example the σ-bump (see Schauer et al., 2014).
 These features can then be observed using tracer populations at large radii, for example globular clusters, as is done with the SLUGGS survey.

 · · · · ·